Vimal-raj-2004/genai_chatbot/README.md

 ---
 ## 🛑 Security Notes

-1.The .env file is private — never upload it to GitHub
+- The .env file is private — never upload it to GitHub

-2.Always use virtual environments to avoid dependency conflicts
+- Always use virtual environments to avoid dependency conflicts

 ---
 ## 🔑 How to Get Your Gemini API Key (Google AI Studio)